Getting to the Root of Soil Health

 Future of Soil Health and Our Responsibility

-Ann Bartuska, Vice President, Land, Water and Nature – Resources for the Future
+Ann Bartuska, Vice President, Land, Water and Nature – Resources for the Future (no presentation)

 - Nick Goeser, Director, Soil Health Partnership